The constraints on the stochastic gravitational wave background from cosmic strings by an electromagnetic resonance system: The signal processing strategies and sensitivity for the constraints

 Supposing that there are two independent such EM resonance systems with outputs in time domain:

 where $N^{(1)}_{xi}(t),(i=1,2)$ is the signal (PPFs) in each EM system, $N_{ni}(t),(i=1,2)$ is the number of the noise photons in each EM system.
 The cross-correlation signal is

 where $T$ is the observation time, $Q(t,t')$ is a filter function that aims to be dependent only on the time difference $Q(t,t')=Q(t-t')$ rigorously.
 The optimal choice of filter function $Q(t-t')$ will depend on the locations and orientations of the detectors, as well as on the spectrum of the SGWB and the noise power spectra of the detectors.
+Since the time-domain waveform of the SGWB can easily resemble and submerged in the combined waveform of various types of noise in detectors, we typically perform the search for the filter function in the frequency domain.
+Moreover, considering that the noise in different detectors is almost uncorrelated, only the SGWB signal we are interested in is expected to exhibit correlation across data from different detectors.
 Therefore, we concern the cross-correlation signal in the frequency domain to fix the optimal filter function.
 Using Fourier transform, $\mathcal{N}$ becomes

 where

 is a finite time approximation to the Dirac delta function. $\tilde{\mathcal{D}}_{1}(f)$, $\tilde{\mathcal{D}}_{2}(f)$ and $\tilde{Q}(f)$ are the Fourier transforms of $\mathcal{D}_{1}(t)$, $\mathcal{D}_{2}(t)$ and ${Q}(t)$ respectively.
 In the context of stochastic GW background searches, it is natural to maximize the signal-to-noise ratio, which can be calculated as